abmantha/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][image8]
 ![alt text][image9]

+In total, I train on 19286 samples and validate on 4822 samples.

 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach
 The overall strategy for deriving a model architecture was primarily out of a strong desire to recreate a known model with real-world application and effectiveness.
 Initially, I had a desire to use a much larger network like VGG16.
 However, after reading through Nvidia's implementation, I decided to implement the model myself.
 For my first implementation of the project, I used my LeNet implementation from Project 2.
 However, I wanted to try out something different (though it didn't necessarily report terrible results).

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model (LeNet5) had a low mean squared error on the training set and a relatively low mean squared error on the validation set.
 I didn't really concern myself too much about overfitting, as this implementation worked quite well for Project 2.
 However, I decided to try out the Nvidia model instead, and I found it worked really nicely.
 I didn't have to make any major changes to the model architecture, which was very nice.